fabiolnh/observability/README.md

 - Integration Diversity
 - Differently from ElasticStack (that the App has an Agent that send the data to ElasticStack), Prometheus works with pull (through http, /metrics, Prometheus accesses the app and get the information that it needs)
 - the /metrics needs to have the format that the prometheus understands (using libs)
-- The metrics can be collected from MySQL, NgInx, Linux Server, etc. using "Exporters" (the exporters is like an interface that creates the /metrics not only from apps).
+- The metrics can be collected from MySQL, NgInx, Linux Server, Kafka, etc. (almost everything) using "Exporters" (the exporters is like an interface that creates the /metrics for these things).
 There are exporters for several technologies
 - Architecture:
      * Time Series Database (faster than traditional databases),
      * HttpServer (to extract information from prometheus and use it)